AlbertoBenroubi/Face-Detection-using-Menpo/README.md

 # Face-Detection-using-Menpo
-At this project, Menpo (http://www.menpo.org/) is used for face detection in an image and a video.
-The python notebook includes code that detects a face in an image and outputs the cropped image, which include only the detected face.
+At this project, Menpo (http://www.menpo.org/) is used for face detection from videos.
+The python notebook includes code that converts a video into frames, detects faces from these frames and outputs the cropped image, which includes only the detected face.

+By using Menpo the above procedure is implemented in very few lines of codes.